-SECTION 1 - INTRODUCTION
+SECTION ONE - INTRODUCTION

 Nationally, Children in Care (CIC), previously known as Looked After Children significantly underachieve and are at greater risk of exclusion compared with their peers.
-Schools have a major part to play in ensuring that CIC are enabled to be healthy, stay safe, enjoy, achieve, make a positive contribution to society and achieve economic well-being, in line with Every Child Matters.
-The school will champion the needs of CIC, raise awareness and challenge negative stereotypes about them, in order to ensure that they achieve to the highest level possible.
+Schools have a major part to play in ensuring that CIC are enabled to be healthy, stay safe, enjoy, achieve, make a positive contribution to society and achieve economic well-being.-The school will champion the needs of CIC, raise awareness and challenge negative stereotypes about them, in order to ensure that they achieve to the highest level possible.